dan-t/cpp-typecheck/README.md

 for the type checking and not the compiler used in the database, which might give different warnings for the type checking and the building.

-`clang-typecheck` won't give the best results for on the fly type checking - here the asynchronously solutions are more appropriate - it is meant for synchronous on demand type checking - by pressing some editor shortcut - with minimal hassle to configure.
+`clang-typecheck` isn't the best fit for on the fly type checking - here the asynchronously solutions are more appropriate - it is meant for synchronous on demand type checking - by pressing some editor shortcut - with minimal hassle to configure.